Integrations

 How to connect Fluix to Excel and start pulling data

-1. In the Fluix admin portal, navigate to the Data section, Datasets tab.
+1. In the Fluix admin portal, navigate to the Results section, Datasets tab.
 Select a dataset or subset in Fluix, and click on the Export button (in case you selected a subset, click the Export button there).

 2. Copy the authorization link and password.